 Niek plays on the 'ex Vornbaum' violin, crafted by Carlo Bergonzi in Cremona in 1729.
 This instrument, which belongs to the Tjardus Greidanus Foundation in Amsterdam, has been on loan to Niek since 2014.

-"In a musical world that is certainly not short of pianists, Ben Kim is one of the chosen few whose playing goes beyond the simple magic of the keyboard and the beauty of the sound.
+"In a musical world certainly not lacking in pianists, Ben Kim is one of the chosen few whose playing goes beyond the simple magic of the keyboard and the beauty of the sound.
 Kim is a storyteller who knows how to captivate his audience from the first note to the last." - Berliner Morgenpost | Mario Felix Vogt

-ln 2012 he was one of six recipients selected among a pool of more than 13,000 graduates at the Johns Hopkins University to be awarded an Outstanding Recent Graduate Award for outstanding achievement or service in any professional field.
-Ben's recording of the Chopin Préludes and Impromptus released on Universal Decca was given an Editor's Choice by Record Geijutsu.
-"Without nervousness or overexcitement, without boasting technique or exaggeration," the critic describes of the album, "Kim plays Chopin's music as if he were breathing it."
+In 2012, he was one of six winners selected from over 13,000 Johns Hopkins University graduates to receive a Outstanding Recent Graduate Award for outstanding achievement or service in any professional field.
+Ben's recording of Chopin's Preludes and Impromptus, published by Universal Decca, has been chosen as a Editor's Choice by Record Geijutsu.
+The reviewer describes this album by saying, "Without nervousness or overexcitement, without technical demonstration or exaggeration, Kim plays Chopin's music as if he were breathing it."

 He has additional recordings out on Sony Classical and Klavier-Festival Ruhr labels featuring works by his favorite composers, including Mozart, Debussy and Schumann.
 Ben's most recent recordings of Mozart Piano Concertos (Nos.
 11-13, 17, 23-25) with the Concertgebouw Chamber Orchestra on Challenge Records have also been critically acclaimed.